 Wright, James M. The Free Negro in Maryland, 1634-1860.
 NY: Octagon Books, 1971.
 A bit dated, but still useful.

 Windley, Lathan A., compiler.
 Runaway Slave Advertisements: A Documentary History from the 1730s to 1790.
 Volume 2: Maryland.
 Westport, Conn: Greenwood Press, 1983.
-Because they are described in such detail–including, sometimes, their interests and abilities–these ads are one of the few places where you can get a feel for individual slaves.
+Because they are described in such detail–including, sometimes, their personal interests and abilities–these ads are one of the few places where you can get a feel for the individuality of enslaved men and women.
 A sad irony.
 Believe me, you’ll be reading this book for hours.